 Nordic Viola will take you on an extraordinary journey in words and music to the Faroe Islands, Orkney and Shetland, Iceland and Greenland.
 The islands are bound together by a common seafaring heritage and share musical and cultural connections.
 In a programme shaped by six months travelling in the region, viola player Katherine Wren shares contemporary reflections, traditional melodies and personal testimonies that are shaped by vast northern landscapes.

 Nordic Viola is a flexible ensemble of woodwind and string players drawn mainly from the Royal Scottish National Orchestra.
-They have commissioned music from emerging composers Lillie Harris, Anna Appleby (UK) and Arnannguaq Gerstrøm (Greenland) as well as performing pieces by more established composers such as Danish composer Poul Ruders and Faroese/Danish composer Kristian Blak.
-In November they will give the premiere performance of “Sermitsiaq” by Adrian Vernon Fish, a string trio about the eponymous mountain that dominates Greenlandic capital Nuuk’s skyline
+They have commissioned music from emerging composers Lillie Harris, Anna Appleby (UK) and Arnannguaq Gerstrøm (Greenland) as well as performing pieces by more established composers such as Danish composer Poul Ruders, Faroese/Danish composer Kristian Blak and Orkney composer Gemma McGregor.
+In 2019 the ensemble was shortlisted for the Scottish Awards for New Music “Making it Happen” award.

-Nordic Viola has performed in Tórshavn (Faroes), Seyðisfjörður (Iceland), Baltasound and Lerwick (Shetland) as well as venues throughout Scotland.
+Nordic Viola has performed in Tórshavn (Faroes), Seyðisfjörður (Iceland), Baltasound and Lerwick (Shetland) and Kirkwall (Orkney), as well as venues throughout Scotland.
 In November 2017 they played at a reception in the Scottish Parliament for the Arctic Circle Conference and in January they performed in the RSNO Chamber Series.

 Nordic Viola were invited back to the Faroe Islands in July 2018 as part of the Summartónar Festival where they performed in the Nordic House in Tórshavn and Rítuvík church.
 Katherine also performed alongside Faroese trombonist, Dávur Juul Magnussen, in one of the famous “Concerto Grotto” cave concerts.